artefactual/atom-docs/user-manual/administer/static-pages.rst

    :width: 70%
    :alt: An image of new Contact Us menu

+The information which will be needed when linking a new static page:

+1. Name: an internal name which is not visible to users.

+2. Label: how you wish the name of the page to appear in the menu.

+3. Parent: which menu you wish the page to be linked from.

+4. Path: in the format ``staticpage/index?slug=yourSlug``. yourSlug is the slug you either created or had AtoM generate automatically for you when the page was created.

+5. Description: an optional area to describe the purpose of the page.

 For more information on managing menus in AtoM, see: :ref:`manage-menus`.

 :ref:`Back to top <manage-static-pages>`